 - 1. Persons enjoying temporary protection shall be guaranteed access to the procedure for determining refugee status if they so wish. - 2.
 Access shall be granted no later than the end of the temporary protection.
 Where an asylum application has been submitted before or during temporary protection and consideration of the application has been suspended, the suspension may not extend beyond the end of the temporary protection.
-The Member States may provide for mechanisms for confirming the asylum application, setting reasonable deadlines and ensuring that applicants are properly informed 1.
+The Member States may provide for mechanisms for confirming the asylum application, setting reasonable deadlines and ensuring that applicants are properly informed .

-The F delegation entered a reservation.
-It objected to the possibility of suspending consideration of asylum applications, which would be a derogation from the Geneva Convention.
-It pointed to the legal problems this would pose and wondered how such a mechanism would apply if some Member States suspended consideration and others did not.
-It advocated a single solution.
+&lt;sup>1 The E and F delegations entered reservations.
+They objected to the possibility of suspending consideration of asylum applications, which would be a derogation from the Geneva Convention.
+They pointed to the legal problems this would pose in national Courts of Law and wondered how such a mechanism would apply if some Member States suspended consideration and others did not.
+The E delegation also recalled the terms of the Tampere conclusions on the absolute right to seek for asylum.